General Quantum Bernoulli Factory: Framework Analysis and Experiments: The constructibility of the Bernoulli states

 By using the operations, we know that each amplitude can be manipulated without changing other amplitudes, i.e. each amplitude can be manipulated independently.
 To apply the basic operations on different amplitudes, one can just slightly modify the auxiliary states and unitary matrix used, and follow the same procedure.
-As a special case, the unitary of the basic operations for single-qubit cases can be referred from~\cite{Jiang2018}.